 12 Facts About Shirley Chisholm, The First African-American to Run For President

 Being the first black woman to serve on Congress would be a significant enough accomplishment for a lifetime, but it wasn’t good enough for Shirley Chisholm.
 Three years after she arrived in Washington, D.C., Chisholm became the first woman to run for president for the Democratic party.
-When announcing her intention to seek the nomination in 1972, she stated, “I’m a revolutionary at heart now and I’ve got to run, even though it might be the downfall of my career.”
+When announcing her intention to seek the nomination on January 25, 1972, Chisholm stated, “I’m a revolutionary at heart now and I’ve got to run, even though it might be the downfall of my career.”

 Here are a few things to know about this bold educator-turned-politician.

 On November 30, 1924, Shirley Anita St. Hill was born in Brooklyn, New York to Ruby Seale and Charles St. Hill.
 Her mother was a domestic worker who immigrated to the U.S. from Barbados; her father, a factory worker, was originally from Guyana.

 2. She was born in Brooklyn, but had a slight English accent.

 In 1928, Chisholm and her two sisters were sent to live with their grandmother in Barbados, while her parents stayed in New York and worked through the Great Depression.
 Chisholm attended a one-room schoolhouse on this island in the West Indies.
 In addition to receiving a British education, she picked up an accent, which remained slight but noticeable throughout her life.

 3. Education had a significant impact on her life.